 Spend the Friday before Earth Day giving back to the earth in the beautiful outdoors!
 We will hike around Fort Getty and clean up the shores, to help keep our shores, the bay, and all its inhabitants, safe and clean.
 We will then do a trash audit, gathering data on what types of litter we are finding most frequently, and discuss the issue and solutions being put to work around the world.

-Join us as we learn about how to forage and fish safely and sustainably! – with a focus on removing and eating invasive species to give back to our local ecosystem and help keep it balanced. *Children with their own fishing equipment are welcome to bring it with them!
+Join us as we learn about how to forage safely and sustainably! – with a focus on removing and eating invasive species to give back to our local ecosystem and help keep it balanced.
+We will learn basic cooking skills as we prepare a meal with what we harvest!

 Learn the basics of how sailboats work through hands-on activities!
 We will talk about the forces of buoyancy and lift, put them to practice building our own simple boats, and then go sailing ourselves (if weather allows!)